Baqend/guide/src/index.md

 var subscription = stream.subscribe(onNext, onError);
 ```

-To stop receiving events from streaming query, you can simply unsubscribe:
+To stop receiving events from a streaming query, you can simply unsubscribe:

 ```js
 subscription.unsubscribe();